Healthy Homes Assessment Raupunga

 Draught Stopping Raupunga

-If a draft can be noticed from gaps that are not adequate or holes the area needs to be closed.
+If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

 What are unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections